Saturday, June 4, 2022

 A strong willed yet loving, independent and beautiful soul, Teenie Rogus was a delight to know and love.
 A devoted wife, mother, grandmother, and friend, it brought Teenie great joy to be surrounded by those she loved and cared about.
 With ways all her own and with strength of spirit, Teenie lived life to the fullest at every opportunity.
 Deeply missed, Teenie will be fondly remembered by those who knew her best.

 Clementine “Teenie” Marie (DeRosa) Rogus, formerly of Fountain, Michigan, age 82, passed away quietly after battling dementia for nearly six years.
 Teenie is preceded in death by her husband, John and son, John whom she dearly loved.
 Surviving is her daughter, Eve Rogus and husband, Paul Becker, and son, Joseph and wife, Jennifer Rogus; sister, Linda “Lindy” and Leo Bonin; many grandchildren, great-grandchildren, nieces, and nephews.
-Visitation will be held Friday, June 3, 2022, 4-6 PM at Heritage Life Story Funeral Home - Alt & Shawmut Hills Chapel, 2120 Lake Michigan Dr. NW Grand Rapids, MI with a private family dinner following, and a graveside service and burial Saturday, June 4, 2022, in Freesoil, MI at St. John Cantius Catholic Church Cemetery.
-Friends and family are invited to the burial with details to follow later in the spring.
+Visitation will be held Friday, June 3, 2022, 4-6 PM at Heritage Life Story Funeral Home - Alt & Shawmut Hills Chapel, 2120 Lake Michigan Dr. NW Grand Rapids, MI with a private family dinner following, and a graveside service and burial at 11 AM on Saturday, June 4, 2022, in Freesoil, MI at St. John Cantius Catholic Church Cemetery.
 The family wishes to thank Parveen “Grace” Kaur for her long-term support and friendship which lifted Teenie out of her darkest times; her faithfulness is recognized here as heroic and appreciated.
 Gifts in lieu of flowers may be given to the Van Andel Institute where they are pursuing research for cures and treatment for many dementia related diseases.
 Please visit www.heritagelifestory.com to read Teenie’s life story and to share a favorite memory or photo and to sign her online guest book.